Kiihne/Kiihne/README.md

 ### Welcome to my profile! 👋
 my name is Avery Kiihne.
 I gained a love for computational research while pursuing an astrophysics degree 🛰️.
 I worked extensively on a computational research project, which can be found under "PDF-kiihne".
 I also have a number of repositories of work I did at NOAA.
-Most prominently, weekly-health-checker.
+Most prominently, weekly-EPMT-report.
 I have worked in, to varying degrees, the following languages: Python, MATLAB, linux, R, SQL, and Mathematica.

 In my free time I enjoy cooking 🍳 and fencing 🤺.